 We are a subgroup of the Environmental Change Research Unit ECRU, working in the Ecosystems and Environment Research Programme at the University of Helsinki.
-In our subgroup, our primary interest is to understand how plant and decomposer communities interact in terrestrial ecosystems, how herbivore communities can manipulate this interaction and how these interactions together control the functioning and climatic responses of terrestrial ecosystems.
+Our primary interest is to understand how plant and decomposer communities interact in terrestrial ecosystems, how herbivore communities can manipulate this interaction and how these interactions together control the functioning and climatic responses of terrestrial ecosystems.

 The decomposers depend on the carbon provided by plants through root exudation and litter production, but also transform nutrients from dead organic matter into forms that are available for plant uptake.
 The herbivores can intrude on this interaction by affecting plant growth, root carbon allocation and the quality of plant litter.
 As primary production in terrestrial ecosystems is mostly limited by nitrogen availability, our ultimate interest is to understand how the different interactions and mechanisms control terrestrial nitrogen cycling.

 Genetic variation of tree populations has a central role in our studies.
 We are particularly interested in the variation in tree herbivore resistance, litter decomposition and nitrogen cycling.
 In our field experiments, we aim at revealing how climate change could affect ecosystem functioning by affecting the genetic structure of tree populations.